A city street filled with lots of traffic next to tall buildings.

 The make and model of the car

-The very first factor which influences the cost of your monthly subscription is the car you want to get.
-This may seem like an obvious one, but subscription costs depends heavily on the make, model, year of production and version (or trim).
+The very first factor which influences the cost of your monthly subscription is the vehicle type you want to get.
+This may seem like an obvious one, but subscription costs will significantly influence your subscription cost and will heavily depend on the make, model, year of production and version (or trim).

-A single car model is often available in different versions.
-Say you really fancy getting a BMW 3-Series, well you will be spoilt with choice!
+A single-car model is often available in different versions.
+Say you fancy getting a BMW 3-Series, well you will be spoilt with choice!
 There is a 320i M Sport, 320i M Sport Auto, M340d xDrive Touring… to name a few.

 More premium models would cost more per month, and normally certain add-ons (such as additional mileage) would cost more too!
-Check our our car subscription vs car buying guide!
+Check out our car subscription vs car buying guide!

 The cost of maintenance and servicing